 For example, researchers at Johns Hopkins University say that probiotics help the gut during the healing process by:

-In a recent paper on SIBO, scientists underscored the value of probiotics, explaining that (in addition to the above) probiotic strains reduce the production of gas in the small intestine.
+In a recent paper, scientists underscored the value of probiotics, explaining that (in addition to the above) probiotic strains reduce the production of gas in the small intestine.
 (2)

 Indeed, Dr. Siebecker endorses fermented foods.
 Fermented foods should be fully fermented, for at least 24 hours.

 However, there are a very small number of people who do not respond well to D-lactate—an acid produced by some probiotic bacteria, including lactic acid bacteria like Lactobacillus acidophilus.
 These folks would do better with a probiotic that contains strains of Bifidobacteria.

 Before you get rid of all probiotics and fermented foods that contain lactic acid bacteria, make sure you have changed your diet to one that is SIBO-friendly and that you’ve added in a prokinetic.